 No matter where you are when an earthquake happens, it is important to follow the advice of emergency services, stay calm, watch for hazards and help others if possible.

 If an earthquake strikes and you are indoors:

-- Stay indoors until the shaking stops
+- Stay inside until the shaking stops – wait for any aftershocks

-If you are outdoors:
+If an earthquake strikes and you are outdoors:

 - Keep well clear of buildings and other structures, power lines, trees and vehicles